designstem/projects/waste/index.md

 #### Sea shells

-Shells are designed with the purpose of carrying external loads efficiently.
+Shells have evolved to carry external loads efficiently.
-The folds help the thin layered shells to be resistant to predators and rough circumstances.
+The folds help the thin-layered shells to resist predators and damage by wave action.

 -